tjouan/zassets/README.md

 * Must warn/fail when a file listed in `build:` option is not built.

-* Serving static files and using `public_file:` catchall should work together.

 * Implement compression for some assets kind when appropriate (JS, CSS). https://github.com/jcoglan/packr (compress javascript)